Blog > Credit Card Surcharging: A State-by-State Legal Analysis

 The rise of credit card surcharging

-Although some negative connotations are associated with surcharging, they can yield financial benefits for merchants.
+Although some negative connotations are associated with surcharging, they can yield financial benefits for merchants, such as no-fee credit card processing.

 Surcharges can offset expenses related to processing transactions, so businesses with thin profit margins can save substantial funds to generate more revenue.